-Option subject: BTEC Engineering
+Option subject: OCR Cambridge National in Engineering Manufacture

 Fed up with sitting behind a desk and never getting the chance to do practical work?
 Then Engineering needs you!

 This course is for pupils who enjoy hands on learning in a workshop environment and are good at problem solving.
 You need to be open to exploring new ideas and be able to communicate your ideas clearly.